into Academic Leaders

-Lastly, since we are a results-based organization, we also boast a strong consistent average increase of 273 points for our students across the board.
-With over 500 students having graduated from our program since our inception in 2006, we are fairly confident in our abilities to guide our students to their highest potential.
+Lastly, as a results-based organization, we also boast a strong consistent average increase of 170 points for our students across the board.
+With over 2000 student graduates from every Pittsburgh county to countries as far away as Australia since our inception in 2006, we are confident in our abilities to guide our students to their highest potential.

 Simply stated, we love what we do.
 We’re a small company of dedicated teachers, utilizing research-based pedagogical methods, and we plan to remain this way, without compromise.

 Our passion for teaching goes far beyond our curriculum.
 We take into account student context – sports, extra-curriculars, family obligations, jobs – all factors that can be stressful hindrances to student study.
 We meet with the parents prior to the start of every individualized program, and create a “goldilocks” scenario of preparation and access.

 For group classes, our maximum teacher-to-student ratio is 12:1 during the summer, and 8:1 during the academic year.
 We maintain smaller classes to better conduct individual assessments throughout our sessions.

 We maintain constant contact with our students and parents, communicating progress and challenges in a clear manner, focusing on resolution and score improvement.
 Teaching students to better comprehend normative exams such as the SAT and ACT, translates into better focus, deeper understanding of the nature of these tests and higher outcomes.

 Finally, our instructors engage in professional development throughout the academic year, working both in research and classroom settings, from curriculum development to daily mindfulness.

 06. Local Connection